Updated 28/06/2025

-The $2.3 billion Cheaper Home Batteries Program from 1 July 2025 reducing the cost of a typical installed battery by 30 per cent – with over one million new batteries expected by 2030.
 It will provide an up-front discount on the purchase and installation of home batteries.
-It’s expected to lower the cost to households by around 30%.
 The incentive will be delivered through the existing Small-scale Renewable Energy Scheme (SRES) – the same program that has successfully and safely been delivering solar subsidies since 2011.
 In addition to homes, small businesses and community facilities will also be able to access the subsidy, with support for up to 50 kWh of batteries sized up to 100 kWh eligible.

 • Scheme will be regulated by the Clean Energy Regulator (CER) under the Small-scale Renewable Energy Scheme (SRES)